itenium-be/blog-posts/README.md

 - The submodule of the Jekyll project is updated to include the new post(s)
 - The Jekyll project is pushed to Github

-**Front matter img:**
+**Conventions:**

-Place the image(s) in the assets folder of https://github.com/itenium-be/itenium-be.github.io
+- Place image(s) and other resources in the `assets/blog-images` folder of https://github.com/itenium-be/itenium-be.github.io
+- New tag?
+Assign it an icon in `_date/blog.yml`
+- `lastUpdate` frontmatter needs to be kept in sync manually because sorting on `(updates | last).date` turned out to not be very easy.
+- A `autohotkey` code block makes a notice appear about DynaRun

 **img**: